Zander-Labuschagne/SecureSignIn-v3b/README.md

 The logo and name on the application comes from an iWorks template, it is not a registered company name or logo, I just added it to make it look cool.

+E-Mail: ZANDER.LABUSCHAGNE@PROTONMAIL.CH

+Copyright (C) 2017 Zander Labuschagne.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 How to install:
   1. Oracle JRE is required to run the application, OpenJDK does not work for some reason.
   2. Either run the SecureSignInV3.2.jar file on any operating system(double click the file or ``java -jar SecureSignInV3.2.jar'' in command line) or run the install.sh file to install the application on Linux systems.